gxlmyacc/react-view-router/README.md

 - `exact` Whether only matches with `location.pathname` exactly.
 - `redirect` Navigates to new location, can be string or function.
 - `children` Nested child routes.
-- `meta` some custom route infos, see: (https://router.vuejs.org/guide/advanced/meta.html).
+- `meta` some custom route infos, see: [Route Meta Fields](https://router.vuejs.org/guide/advanced/meta.html).
 - `props` Pass url params as a prop into route component.
 - `paramsProps` Pass url params as props into route component.
 - `queryProps` Pass url query as props into route component.